Universal-Team/db/_ds/dsi-camera.md

 systems:
 - DS
 title: dsi-camera
-update_notes: "It works now!
-So have a release ;P\r\n\r\nThis is just a simple example\
+update_notes: '<p>It works now!
+So have a release ;P</p>

-  \ to demonstrate the DSi cameras working in a homebrew app.
-It can show both cameras\
+  <p>This is just a simple example to demonstrate the DSi cameras working in a homebrew
-  \ and save a picture as a BMP."
+  app.
+It can show both cameras and save a picture as a BMP.</p>'
 updated: '2020-10-26T05:51:42Z'
 version: v1.0.0
 version_title: Initial release